matrix-org/matrix-spec/content/client-server-api/_index.md

 The access token MUST be short-lived and SHOULD be refreshed using the `refresh_token` when expired.

-The homeserver SHOULD issue a new refresh token each time one is used, and invalidate the old one.
-It should do this only if it can guarantee that in case a response with a new refresh token is not received and stored by the client, retrying the request with the old refresh token will succeed.
+The homeserver SHOULD issue a new refresh token each time an old one is used, and invalidate the old one.
+However, it MUST ensure that the client is able to retry the refresh request in the case that the response to the request is lost.

-The homeserver SHOULD consider that the session is compromised if an old, invalidated refresh token is being used, and SHOULD revoke the session.
+The homeserver SHOULD consider that the session is compromised if an old, invalidated refresh token is used, and SHOULD revoke the session.

 The client MUST handle access token refresh failures as follows: